samsonjs/samhuri.net/Readme.md

     - [x] Minify JS?
 Now that we're keeping node, why not ...
 Nope!
 Ditched node too

+- [ ] Munge relative URLs in the RSS and JSON feeds to be absolute instead

 - [ ] Add a server for local use and simple production setups (or use a file watcher + `python -m SimpleHTTPServer`?)

 - [ ] Figure out an iPad workflow with minimal code.
 Maybe a small app with some extensions and shortcuts?